Alexander Grantham: Personal life

-Grantham grew up partly in Tientsin where his father practiced Law, both his father and brother was killed in World War I. His mother then remarried Johan Wilhelm Normann Munthe and the family moved tho Beijing.
-He was married twice.
+Grantham grew up partly in Tianjin, where his father practised law.
+Both his father and brother were killed in World War I. His mother then remarried, to Johan Wilhelm Normann Munthe, and the family moved to Beijing.

+Grantham was married twice.
 His first marriage, in 1925, was to the well-travelled Maurine Samson, daughter of the late Amos Roland Samson and Liberty "Libby" Cole (Neal) of Champaign County, Illinois.
-Born in Lincoln, Nebraska, she had lived in Boise, Seattle, San Francisco and Honolulu before their marriage.
-The Governor's official yacht, a Hong Kong health clinic and a locomotive were all named "Lady Maurine" after her.
-After she died in 1970, Grantham married Mrs M. E. Lumley in 1972.
-Grantham died on 4 October 1978.
+The Governor's official yacht, a Hong Kong health clinic, and a locomotive, were named "Lady Maurine" after her.
+His first wife died in 1970, and Grantham married (Mrs) M.E.
+Lumley in 1972.
+He died on 4 October 1978.